IBM-Cloud/isv-operator-product-deploy-sample/README.md

     storage: true
 ```

+**b) Check CSV fields**

 There are a few important fields in your bundle CSV file that don't get generated by default.
 So, it is recommended that you make the required changes to your CSV file manually.

-**b) CSV**

 You need to add personalized data to the following required fields of the CSV.